dialchain/dial/specs/Token.md

 This is either the creation or the last modification timestamp.
 This is essential to indicate the version of cryptographic materials used to produce the certificates.

 ### Work (wrk)
-The work is the amount of work unit held by the token.
-If we assume that a token spends a work unit per time window to stay in the log, the work value of 24 will indicate that the token can still be carried thru 24 time windows and then forgotten.
+The work is the amount of __work units (wu)__ held by the token.
+If we assume that a token spends a work unit per time window to stay in the log, the work value of _24 wu_ will indicate that the token can still be carried thru 24 time windows and then forgotten.

 The notion of work implicitely creates an expiration time for the token.
 Means the token expires when the work carries the value zero.

+### Reputation Credit (rep)
+Every single work unit spent by a token is added to the reputation credit of that token.
+The value of the _rep_ field can be awarded to the participant if the participant provides a reputation token with the next modification request.

 ### Merkel Root (mr)
 This is the merkel root of the token state as verified by the publisher of the last modification.
 This information is not present for the creation record.